 Though the specific content of the course that the pupils will follow is dependent on ability, all pupils will engage in core topics on:

 Key Stage 4 (Years 10-11)

 Previously Science has not been taught to Key Stage 4 across the board; however, since September 2021, all Key Stage 4 pupils have Science lessons, during Year 9, they have 2 x 40-minute lesson a week, this increases to 3 per week in Year 10 and Year 11.
-Due to Science staffing issues and Covid-19 issues, large gaps exist in subject knowledge across the years.
-If successful during Years 7 and 8, pupils will study Entry Level Certificate Science during Year 9 with the ambition of following the Combined Science Trilogy Course at Foundation Level for Years 10 and 11 for those who complete ELC successfully.
+Due to various issues as well as Covid-19 issues, large gaps exist in subject knowledge across the years.
+We have since September 2022 been following the Pearson Edexcel iGCSE Science (Single Award) course for years 9, 10 and 11.
+We plan to add ELC Science for some students who struggle to access the iGCSE course from September 2023.
 Groups can and will be split to cater for strengths of groups or those who need extra support via the Assistants.
-The Long Term Plan for Key Stage 4 is to drop the Entry Level during Year 9 in place of the Combined Science Trilogy apart from those pupils who have struggled with Key Stage 3 Science.

 As a department, we expect positive outcomes for pupils and expect to see progress and engagement across the school.
 Positive progress can be monitored through emotional literacy data, progress in class books and achievement of accredited awards.